AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

-The sub-spacecraft point Cartesian vector can be converted to planetocentric radius, longitude and latitude using the spiceypy.reclat routine :py:meth:`spiceypy.reclat` .
+The sub-spacecraft point Cartesian vector can be converted to planetocentric radius, longitude and latitude using the spiceypy.reclat routine :py:meth:`spiceypy.spiceypy.reclat` .

 The vector from the spacecraft to the sub-spacecraft point returned by spiceypy.subpnt has to be rotated from the body-fixed frame to the instrument frame.
-The name of the routine that computes 3x3 matrices rotating vectors from one frame to another is spiceypy.pxform :py:meth:`spiceypy.pxform` .
+The name of the routine that computes 3x3 matrices rotating vectors from one frame to another is spiceypy.pxform :py:meth:`spiceypy.spiceypy.pxform` .

 In our case the
 "from' argument should be set to 'IAU_PHOEBE' and the" to' argument should be set to 'CASSINI_INMS'

 The vector should be then multiplied by this matrix to rotate it to the instrument frame.
-The spiceypy.mxv routine performs that function :py:meth:`spiceypy.mxv` .
+The spiceypy.mxv routine performs that function :py:meth:`spiceypy.spiceypy.mxv` .

 After applying the rotation, normalize the resultant vector using the spiceypy.vhat function.

-For output the longitude and latitude angles returned by spiceypy.reclat in radians can be converted to degrees by multiplying by spiceypy.dpr function :py:meth:`spiceypy.dpr` .
+For output the longitude and latitude angles returned by spiceypy.reclat in radians can be converted to degrees by multiplying by spiceypy.dpr function :py:meth:`spiceypy.spiceypy.dpr` .

 Putting it all together, we get: